Fashion Island: Early history

-Fashion Island opened on September 9, 1967 with four anchor department stores: Buffum's, J. W. Robinson's, The Broadway, and JCPenney.
-The original shopping center was designed by architects William Pereira and Welton Becket, with only a trace of the Spanish architectural theme which would later define the property.
-However, one early feature of the property - a landmark koi pond constructed in 1968 - remains in use to this day.
+The overall shopping center, mall shops, and Buffums were designed by Welton Becket and Associates with only a trace of the Spanish architectural theme that later defined the property.
+However, one early feature of the property—a landmark koi pond constructed in 1968—remains used to this day.
 Later additions to Fashion Island's anchor roster included Bullocks Wilshire, which opened in August 1977, and Neiman Marcus, which opened in March 1978.

-The 1980s
+1980s

 The first major change at the shopping center occurred in April 1982, when JCPenney shut its doors.
 The building JCPenney occupied was redeveloped into a new, enclosed shopping area dubbed the Atrium Court, which featured a basement-level food court and two levels of shops above.
 An El Torito Grill, the first in the company, opened in a stand-alone building adjacent to Bullock's in 1986.

-In 1989, the center underwent a major expansion and renovation based on the design of architect Jon Jerde, adding the Island Terrace - a second food court and a seven-screen Edwards Theatres cinema - along with a dramatic restructuring of the existing center.
-A large portion of the property between The Broadway and Bullocks Wilshire was redeveloped into a series of pedestrian avenues radiating from a new circular courtyard with the "Iris fountain" - an animated fountain created by WET Design.
+In 1989, the center underwent a major expansion and renovation based on the design of architect Jon Jerde, adding the Island Terrace—a second food court and a seven-screen Edwards Theatres cinema - along with a dramatic restructuring of the existing center.
+A large portion of the property between The Broadway and Bullocks Wilshire was redeveloped into a series of pedestrian avenues radiating from a new circular courtyard with the "Iris fountain", an animated fountain created by WET Design.